 Research Aim

-The aim of the study is to assess the potential of the Cape sea urchin, Parechinus angulosus, as an additional value-added product within an IMTA system.
+The aim of the study is to assess the potential of the Cape sea urchin, Parechinus angulosus, as an additional value-added product within an existing IMTA system.

 Research Objectives:

 Assess somatic growth and gonad development of the Cape sea urchin held at different temperatures: ambient and 17°C.